Sophiewilliamson2/solar-system-assignment/MANUAL_TEST_PLAN.md

 Test Plan — Solar System Program

 Purpose and scope
-- The scope of this test to is verify that the program loads without errors
+- The scope of this test to is verify that the program starts without unhandled exceptions or errors
-- Planet data is loaded from separate dictionary file planet.json and supports the 6 menu items which are
+- Verity planet data is loaded from separate JSON file (planet.json) and supports menu options 1-7 (listed)
 1) I can tell you lots of interesting facts about a particular planet
 2) Do you want to know the just the mass of a planet?
 3) Want to check if your planet is on our list?